 There will be two Screen Stakeholder funding scheme calls per year (one in April/May and one in September/October).
 The next deadline for applications for 2020 is Friday 9th October.

 - Read the Criteria and Requirements sections below.

 - Applicants must fill in the Screen Skills Ireland Application for Screen Stakeholders Funding Scheme Form and submit via email to firstname.lastname@example.org (Subject Line: Stakeholders Funding) by the deadline.

 - The application must contain a full breakdown of the proposed skills development related activity and budgets.

-A decision will be made by the Screen Skills Ireland Funding Schemes Panel within twenty working days of the deadline for applications.
+A decision will be made by the Screen Skills Ireland Funding Schemes Panel within twenty-five working days of the deadline for applications.
 Decisions will be based on the application form and how beneficial the proposed activity is to the Irish Film, Television, Animation or related sectors and how the application addresses industry needs identified by SSI through its Skills Needs Analysis and industry outreach/consultation.

 In order to draw down the final payment tranche the Stakeholder must submit a completed Reflective Report which will be emailed when funding is approved.
 Aspects and findings of the Reflective Report may be published online and in reports by SSI (with prior approval from the Stakeholder).
 Retrospective applications will not be accepted.